Internet Help

 Step 3: It is highly recommended that you select an encryption type to protect your network.
 WPA-2 or WPA options for Encryption Type are WPA or WPA-2 mixed (WPA-2 mixed is recommended, it has greater device compatibility).
 This will allow you to set and confirm your password for this guest network.

-Step 5: Once you have the settings the way you want them, tap “Done” in the upper right corner.
+Step 5: Once you have the settings the way you want them, tap “Save” at the bottom.

 Step 6: You’ll be given an option to send a text notification to any contacts stored in your mobile device that may be accessing your network.
 This will present them with the information they need to sign on to the guest network upon arrival.